Desert Warrior (2025 film): Critical reception

-Film critic Damon Wise writes that "extraordinary images" were captured by the director and cinematographer, but that the film turns into a bit of a slog becoming "a stodgy, sprawling, feminist, pre-Islamic Ghandi."
+Damon Wise of Deadline Hollywood writes that "extraordinary images" were captured by the director and cinematographer, but that the film ultimately turns into "a stodgy, sprawling, feminist, pre-Islamic Gandhi."
+However, M.N.
+Miller of Geek Vibes Nation wrote, "Ignore the infamous noise and immerse yourself in an enthralling sword-and-sand spectacle that delivers old-fashioned adventure you can't help but get swept up in."